Back to Helpful Content

 Here's a myth we need to bust: leaving a small room empty doesn't make it look bigger.

 In fact, it does the opposite.
 Without furniture to give context, buyers struggle to imagine how the room could work.
-They might assume it only fits a single bed, when in fact it could take a double with room to spare.

 The trick?
 Use slimline furniture that suits the space.
 A compact bed with low legs, a small desk, or a neat loveseat can help define the room's purpose without overpowering it.